 Draw an oval shape on the piece of board and cut it out with a jigsaw or band saw.
-Since this project is small and the planter won’t be too heavy, I’ve used 1/4″ plywood but you’ll want a heavier piece for bigger projects that are going to be loaded up with plants.
+Since this project is small and the blue jean planter won’t be too heavy, I’ve used 1/4″ plywood but you’ll want a heavier piece for bigger projects that are going to be loaded up with plants.

 Next, cut a pool noodle in half.
 I used it because I had it, but soft foam or batting will also work for this next step too.